3DJupp/LoctekMotion-TouchDisplay/README.md

 - JST (P5/CN1) wire colors might differ, please check it carefully.

 # Software
 I decided to hop on that train and use ESPHome (quite new for me).
-I will provide two YAMLs for which can easily installed from the Home Assistant GUI/ESPHome Addon.
+I will provide two YAMLs which can easily installed from the Home Assistant GUI/ESPHome Addon.

 ## flexispot-e7q-esp32-2432s028-default_graphics
 This one is basically a fork of [ESPHome-touch-display-mount](https://github.com/akuehlewind/ESPHome-touch-display-mount) but instead of using other HA components, i enabled it to control the LoctekMotion/Flexispot Desk.<br>